rudderlabs/rudderstack-docs/warehouse-actions/postgresql.md

 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA "_rudderstack" TO rudder;
 ```

-Allows the user `rudder` to have full access to all the objects existing in the schema `_rudderstack`.
+This command lets the user `rudder` to have full access to all the objects existing in the schema `_rudderstack`.

 **Optional**: Run the following commands to allow the user `rudder` to read the data from all the tables in the schema `<YOUR_SCHEMA>`.